Banner Terrilde Marcasse Karin Borghouts

 2024

 The Borinage, South-West of Mons in Belgium, was one of the most inspiring regions that Karin Borghouts visited as part of her project Vincent Was Here.
 In 2023 she decided to devote a whole photo project to it.
-This was partly due to a request from cc Colfontaine.
+This was partly due to a request from Centre culturel Colfontaine.
 Vincent van Gogh spent two years in the Borinage.
 First he worked as a pastor, then he decided here to become an artist.

 The Borinage, is a region with an eventful mining past.
 The many slagheaps are still visible in the landscape.
 Karin was attracted by the miners' houses in the hilly lanes, by the ruins of the mines, by the now green terrils, but also and above all by the people.
-That is why she decided to photograph 'borains' - people from the Borinage - in special places.
+That is why she decided to photograph people from the Borinage in special places.
 Since September 2023, Karin has been staying at regular intervals as an artist in residence at the Van Gogh House in Petit-Wasmes.

 With the support of cc Colfontaine, Ville de Mons, Fondation Mons 2025 and Milo-Profi photo lab.